-The Tritax Board delegates the responsibility for overseeing and delivering Fund performance, including climate-related performance, to Fund Managers, and Fund-level Boards and Committees.
-The Board and Committees for our Listed Funds (Tritax Big Box REIT plc and Tritax EuroBox plc) are described in the relevant TCFD Product reports.
+The TMLLP Board delegates the responsibility for overseeing and delivering Fund performance, including climaterelated performance, to Fund Managers, and Fund-level Boards and Committees.
+The Board and Committees for our Listed Fund (Tritax Big Box REIT plc) are described in its TCFD Product report.